Lubbertus Götzen

 Lubbertus Götzen (10 October 1894, Amsterdam – 13 July 1979, The Hague) was a Dutch accountant and politician.

 He embarked upon a civil service career in the Dutch East Indies.
 He was a minister of the Department of Finance.
 In Indonesia he was politically active in the Christian political party.

+He was a Minister without Portfolio in the Drees–Van Schaik cabinet and First Beel cabinet.
+He was also a State Secretary for overseas territories in the First Drees cabinet.